theninthsky/client-side-rendering/README.md

 # Performance

-We will assume a standard Webpack 5 setup and add the required customizations as we progress.
+We will assume a standard Webpack (Rspack) setup and add the required customizations as we progress.
 <br>
-Most of the code changes that we'll go throught will be in the _[webpack.config.js](webpack.config.js)_ configuration file and the _[index.js](public/index.js)_ HTML template.
+Most of the code changes that we'll go throught will be in the _[rspack.config.js](rspack.config.js)_ configuration file and the _[index.js](public/index.js)_ HTML template.

 ### Bundle Size